 Night Stalker accused Delroy Grant’s claim that his ex-wife planted his DNA to frame him for sex attacks was branded as “pure fiction and fantasy”, a jury heard today.

-Grant, who is said to have carried out a string of attacks and burglaries on elderly victims over the course of 17 years, alleges Janet Watson used a male accomplice to commit the offences and set him up.
+Grant, who is said to have carried out a string of attacks and burglaries on elderly victims over the course of 17 years, alleges Janet Watson used a male accomplice to commit the offences and set

-The 53-year-old says during their marriage Ms Watson, who divorced him in 1979, made him give samples of his semen and saliva to get him tested for an STD after she discovered he had been with another woman.
+The 53-year-old says during their marriage Ms Watson, who divorced him in 1979, made him give samples of his semen and saliva to get him tested for an STD after she discovered he had been with

 Father-of-eight Grant, of Brockley Mews, Brockley, told Woolwich Crown Court she was motivated by “malice” and “hatred” of him.

 Jonathan Laidlaw QC, prosecuting, said: “Your defence that someone planted your DNA is a lie borne out of desperation and because you have a complete inability to face up to what you have done.